Entrepreneurs, it’s time for a pop quiz! If you had to choose one option, how would you describe your existing small business pitch to investors?

 B) My pitch is a work in progress.
 I think it’s pretty good at explaining my offerings and services, but I’m not entirely sure if I’m doing it “right.”
-There is so much advice online about how to pitch, and I want to be sure my pitch stands out!
+There is so much advice online about how to pitch to investors, and I want to be sure my pitch stands out!

 C) Drafting a pitch for investors?!
 It’s on my to-do list, I swear.
 (Right after incorporating the business … which I still need to do.)

-The good news is there’s no right or wrong answer to this question.
-You’re not in trouble if you haven’t prepared a business pitch for potential investors.
+The good news is there's no right or wrong answer to this question.
+You’re not in trouble if you haven’t prepared a business pitch or are unsure of how to make a pitch for investors.
 A fancy pitch may not necessarily put your business ahead of the game either.
 It is perfectly normal for entrepreneurs to fine-tune as they go, and see their pitch as a perpetual work in progress.

 Thoroughly explain the details of your business